- Case Interview

 How to best do this?

 One good resource is the McKinsey Insights (or BCG Perspectives and Bain Publications).
 There are so many good articles written by consultants in consulting style about various industries and functions.
 The downside is that insights in those articles may be too advanced and granular for our purpose (they are written for CEOs and other decision-makers in those fields).
 But there should be some of basic and high-level articles we can leverage.
-Or another option would be the new Business Intuition package we will launch this summer.
+Or another option would be the new Business Intuition package.

 * * *